-Austrian Princess Turned Fashion Designer Holds Court In Houston — The Story Behind the Dreamy AvA von Auersperg Looks
+Austrian Princess Turned Fashion Designer Holds Court In Houston — The Story Behind the Dreamy AvA Looks

 “I love the idea of being able to dress a very broad range of women.
 I think every woman deserves to look good in clothes.
 So we go from double XS to Double XL which for a small company is unusual.
 I just love the idea of women looking great and having a good time.”

 The fabric palette of sunny images, palm frond greens and ocean blues is inspired by nature, all painted by Isham whose artwork ranges between watercolor, tempera on panel and pencil on paper depending on her schedule.
-In addition to caftans, the AvA von Auersperg collection includes dresses, shirts, slacks, swimsuits, skirts and scarves all embracing a botanical theme.
+In addition to caftans, the AvA collection includes dresses, shirts, slacks, swimsuits, skirts and scarves all embracing a botanical theme.

 “I have to be inspired by something in nature.
 I have to be able to look at something and I have to say ‘I like the shape.
 I like the geometry.
 I like the color.’
 And do something with it,” Isham says.
 “Those are the colors that I am really attracted to.
 I tend toward the things that I like.”

-As she points out, the AvA von Auersperg fashions are designed for resort wear, for travel “which is a big component of what I do,” and are perfect for beach life, yachting and more.
+As she points out, the AvA fashions are designed for resort wear, for travel “which is a big component of what I do,” and are perfect for beach life, yachting and more.
 Think Newport, Palm Beach, Cabo and Lyford Cay.
 Plus the lifestyle of photos of Slim Aarons.

 Discussion of the inspiration for Isham’s designs leads to the influence of her mother Sunny von Bülow of Reversal of Fortune fame and her grandmother Annie Laurie Aitken.
 Isham’s mother Martha “Sunny” Crawford was first married to Austrian Prince Alfred von Auersperg, Isham’s father.